Photo of Gullane Golf Club (No.1 Course)

 18 miles NE of Edinburgh

-From the A1 / A720 (city ring road) interchange (Old Craighall Junction) east of Edinburgh, travel east on the A1 direction Berwick-upon-Tweed.
-After 4.5 miles turn off the A1 at the Bankton Junction.
-Follow the A198 direction North Berwick.
-After 9 miles (passing through Longniddry and Aberlady) Gullane's clubhouse is on your right.
+From Edinburgh, travel east on the A1, direction Berwick-upon-Tweed.
+Turn off the A1 at the Bankton Junction, and follow the A198 direction North Berwick.
+After 9 miles (passing through Longniddry and Aberlady) the Gullane GC Professional Shop (and No.1 Course check-in) is on your left; on your right is the Visitor's Clubhouse (No.2 and No.3 courses check-in).

 Gullane Golf Club (No.1 Course)